YOSTINA-dh/-Milestone-Project-one/README.md

  * Nejat Ahmed (My Friend)
  * Leykun Adugna (My Friend)

-  **(My Family and  Dearest Noel Daniel thank you for your love, support, motivating me to be a better person, and showing me the potential I don't see it before.
+  **(My Family and  Dearest Noel Daniel,thank you for your love, support, motivating me to be a better person, and showing me the potential I don't see it before.
 It is all about you, Guys.)**

 ## Disclaimer